About the Teacher

 Ms. Tara Tidwell

-I have written my philosophy of education many times, but it should be noted this is a new year and a new document that expresses where my thinking is today in August of 2019.
-If I ever think I have mastered everything or reached the absolute pinnacle of teaching…well, to be frank, I should stop.
+I have written my philosophy of education many times, but it should be noted this is a new year and a new document that expresses where my thought process is today.
+If I ever come to the belief I have mastered everything or reached the absolute pinnacle of teaching…well, to be frank, I should stop.
 Working with students means I can never do enough, know my subject enough, guide enough, foster independence enough…there is always more to do.
-Students deserve more.
-I want students to love literature: to love fiction for the suspension of one’s belief, to love poetry for its music, to love grammar for its style, to love nonfiction for the language that explains math and science.
+Students deserve more!
+I want students to love literature: to love fiction for the suspension of one’s belief, to love poetry for its music, to love grammar for its style, and to love nonfiction for the language that explains math and science.
 I am growing and learning with my students every year I am in the classroom, and I have high expectations for my students and myself.
 In “Self-Reliance” Emerson said, “Nothing is at last sacred but the integrity of our own mind.
 Absolve you to yourself, and you shall have the suffrage of the world.”
-To that end, I work to model a professional and personal commitment to life learning, I am honored to go on this academic adventure with you this year.
+To that end, I work to model a professional and personal commitment to life learning, I am honored to go on this academic adventure with each of you.

 As ever, always looking forward,